playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 ## Solving error handling

-[The first feature that Fiber unblocked in the React 16 release was error handling.](https://legacy.reactjs.org/blog/2017/07/26/error-handling-in-react-16.html) Getting [a revamped updated in React 16.6](https://legacy.reactjs.org/docs/react-component.html#static-getderivedstatefromerror), this solved a long-standing problem with React apps.
+[The first feature that Fiber unblocked in the React 16 release was error handling.](https://legacy.reactjs.org/blog/2017/07/26/error-handling-in-react-16.html) Getting [a revamp in React 16.6](https://legacy.reactjs.org/docs/react-component.html#static-getderivedstatefromerror), built-in error handling solved a long-standing problem with React apps.

-See, because of the nature of the VDOM, whenever a component threw an error it would crash the entire React tree.
+See, because of the nature of the VDOM, whenever a component threw an error, it would crash the entire React tree.

 ![TODO: Write alt](./without_err.png)